Skip to content

 PDF is an old, strict format with firm conventions: it does not tolerate guesses.
 A library that hides that from you is pleasant until a signed document fails validation in production and nobody can say why.

 Insider_ takes the opposite stance.
-Every page states the boundary of what it claims, names the evidence behind the claim, and points at the limits before you find them yourself.
+Every page states the boundary of what it claims, names the standard or test behind the claim, and points at the limits before you find them yourself.
 The goal is not to impress you.
 It is to help you make a decision you can defend in a review.

 • Insider_ pages are editorial and explanatory, not API reference.

-• Every page carries a badge row that names the relevant standards and the kind of evidence the page rests on.
+• Every page carries a badge row that names the relevant standards the page rests on.

 • Every page follows the same ten-section shape, so you can skim to the section you need without re-learning the layout each time.